al-maisan/pms/README.md

     1. Will we operate our own products?
 Or license them to 3rd parties?
 Or both?
 What are the requirements arising from this?
  1. Nothing is forever, make decisions / choices that are good for N months and have a plan how to move forward once these "expire"

+### Security

+#### The nitty-gritty

+ 1. do a first thread model / risk analysis pass
+ 1. secure all accounts with 2FA ([trezor](https://doc.satoshilabs.com/trezor-user/u2f.html), [yubikey](https://www.yubico.com/product/yubikey-neo/))
+ 1. internal artefact classification system (public / confidential / secret); how are artefacts secured?
+ 1. Facilitate access on a "need to know basis"; how do we make sure the right people have appropriate access?
+ 1. select the tools / providers for
+    1. email (protonmail)
+    1. collaboration (GSuite(?), wiki, kanban board, scrum)
+    1. messaging (signal / wire?)
 ### Technology selection

  1. define selection criteria up-front and in writing (what is important and what are we looking for?)